-Teams can be organized into groups with their own to-dos, video conference, and in-line file sharing.
+Teams can be organized into groups with their own to-dos, video conferences, and in-line file sharing.

-It has integrations available for all top producivity suites so you can collaborate in real-time in channels.
+It has integrations available for all top productivity suites so you can collaborate in real-time in channels.

-Pricing: Limited free plan, and paid plans start at $4.50 per user per month.
+Pricing: It comes with a limited free plan, and paid plans start at $4.50 per user per month.

 Zoho Cliq offers team chat for real-time collaboration.
-It includes chats, group chats, project management, video conferencing, voice calls, and more.
+It includes chats, group chats, project management, video chat, voice calls, and more.

 It integrates well with other Zoho applications as well as many other third-party software.